 "I remember while living in Africa I was always attracted to the colors and patterns in the women's hand made garments that flowed to the ground and the head pieces that matched.
 The exotic festivals we would attend were creative fuel for my soul and years later found a place in all my art.
 While in Europe I thought, "If only the walls could talk, how long I would sit and listen to the thoughts of Michelangelo as he caressed his brushes across the ceiling of the Sistine Chapel."

 She started studying every artist from the 16th to the 18th century, consuming every detail that drove them into blissful creation.

 "I hope I will always remain an emerging artist, because to me that means I will never be done educating myself on a subject that I am truly passionate about."

-She now resides in Auburn, California with her wonderful husband Kel (who by the way was the one that told her to quit her state job and go paint) and her beautiful daughter Cheyenne who inspires her everyday.
-"She is my third eye".
+She now resides in Laguna Beach the first part of the month, and second part in Auburn, California with her wonderful husband Kel (who by the way was the one that told her to quit her state job and go paint).
+Her beautiful daughter Cheyenne who inspires her everyday is grown and on her own, but still a huge part of her art...
+"She is my third eye" and very often my model!
 She also has an amazing step daughter, Josie, and two beautiful grandchildren, Lexie and Nathan.

 I LOVE BEING AN ARTIST!"

 "Oh, and after separating from the state years ago, December 25th, 2014, I officially turned in my papers and retired at 55.
 I received my first monthly retirement check that March...not bitching so much about that state job now, am I...thanks daddy."

 Thanks for stopping by and have a very COLORFUL day!